Latika Thukral: Work

+Awards

 The Haryana Government, on Republic Day in 2010 gave her an appreciation award.
 'IamGurgaon' has been working with the local government and their projects had attracted support from corporate companies.

 She was awarded one of the first eight Nari Shakti Awards for her leadership and achievement in 2015.
-The award was made on International Women's Day from the then Indian President Pranab Mukherjee.
+The award was given on International Women's Day from the Indian President Pranab Mukherjee.